RadhikaG/ChatPretty/README.md

 * Make it graphically more accurate to the WhatsApp UI

 # Instructions

+This is just for the basic testing environment, not for deployment.

 * First create a virtualenv called my_env (or whatever you like).
 Make sure it uses Python2.7 and not Python3: `virtualenv -p /usr/bin/python2.7 my_env`
 * Activate your virtualenv, then run: `pip install flask` and `pip install Pillow`